JJSlabbert/IoT-Geyser/README.md

 # IoT-Geyser
-Development of an IoT geyser
+Development of an IoT geyser (Hot water tank) for home use